FridayBeersBrogramming/OpenSourceIdioms/README.md

 ## So why don't you add an Idiom?
 Fork this repo, add a text file with an idiom, and create a pull request!
-And boom, you're contributing! 😃
+And boom, you're contributing! 😃 (There are examples but no pressure - you can add as much or as little detail as you like!)

 (I am going to add some instructions below on the forking and pull request process)